 Eligibility: Applicants should have at least one year of experience as a Jewish educator or as a Jewish community professional.
 The fellowship is open only to individuals who are not currently enrolled at the GTU.

 Applications: To apply for the fellowship, applicants must submit the application form and a 250-word essay in which they describe their work in the Jewish community and how graduate study will serve this broader commitment.
-Transcripts must also be submitted.
+Official transcripts must also be submitted.
 Students apply for the fellowship via the admissions office of the GTU.
 Applications are due at least two weeks before the start of each semester.
 The application form can be found here.

 For information about the fellowship or studies at CJS, please contact Deena Aranoff, email@example.com.
 For information about admissions or to arrange a campus visit, please contact Andrea Sheaffer, firstname.lastname@example.org

 The GTU would like to thank the Laszlo N. Tauber Family Foundation for their generous support of this program.